SalvadorFerCov/Master-Thesis/README.md

 Implementation for the paper: Incremental Measurement of Model Similarities in Probabilistic Timed Automata Learning https://www.sts.tuhh.de/pw-and-m-theses/2019/salvador19.pdf

+This tool is used to analyze, learn and visualize results from UPPAAL (http://www.uppaal.org/) model simulations.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.